ZeroSpree/instadocs/README.md

 Easily organize your notes into categories.

 ### Reorder
-Drag&Drop items or categories to reorder them.
-You can even move an item from one category to another!
+Drag&Drop items or categories to reorder them or move items from one category to another.

 ### Extras
-**Autosearch:** no need to focus the search field, simply start typing and auto-search will kick-in.
+**Autosearch:** No need to focus the search field, simply start typing and auto-search will kick-in.

+**Copy to Clipboard:** The struggle ends with the convenient click-to-copy feature.
+(GitHub ssh style!)

 **ESC key:** Use it to quickly close modal windows or clear the search input.